zjuzzb/agent-libs/experiments/aws-vm/README.md

 $ vagrant ssh coreos-alpha
 ```

-To Undeploy/Terminate the instance you are working on
+To Undeploy/Terminate the instance you are working on:

 ```
 $ vagrant destroy -f *INSTANCE_NAME*